 The Duckworth family were known for their temper.
 Sir John’s father, a high ranking Admiral, had famously hung a man on Christmas Day for mild derision.
 The Kellands were a highly respected family but out-ranked by Sir John, a Baronet since the age of eight.
 He was not long out of an Eton-Oxford education, youthfully impatient, and in a social position to throw his weight in any courtroom.

-The Baronet suggested that the cart was being driven purposely without reigns.
-He provided no evidence, but the court sided with his view.
-The young driver, by far the poorest man involved in the incident, took the full blame for incident and was fined 22 shillings—about two weeks wages and enough to cause hardship to a labouring family.
-In 1845 Sir John Duckworth became the M.P. for Exeter.
+The Baronet suggested that the cart had not suffered from a mechanical failure but was being driven without reigns on purpose.
+He provided no evidence, but he convinced the court to side with his view.
+The young driver, by far the poorest man involved in the incident, took the full blame for the incident and was fined 22 shillings—about two weeks wages and enough to cause a labouring family hardship.
+In 1845, Sir John Duckworth became the M.P. for Exeter.